Fedora (1918 film)

-Fedora is a 1918 American silent drama film directed by Edward José and written by Charles E. Whittaker, after the 1882 play with the same name by Victorien Sardou.
+Fedora is a 1918 American silent drama film directed by Edward José.
 The film stars Pauline Frederick, Alfred Hickman, Jere Austin, William L. Abingdon, and John Merkyl (as Wilmuth Merkyl).
 The film was released on August 4, 1918, by Paramount Pictures.

-It is not known whether the film currently survives.
+Fedora was adapted for the screen by Charles E. Whittaker, based on the 1882 play with the same name by Victorien Sardou.
+The play was also the source material for film adaptations produced in 1915, titled Princess Romanoff, and in 1928.